dribnet/purvs/README.md

 Wednesday 13/05/20: I've finished creating the alphabet and two of the numbers, my next steps are to finish the numbers and work on the interaction and interpolation code.
 I definetly struggled with creating the U as I couldn't really think of any creative design for it.
 The 0 also could use some thought as it looks like quite similar with the o.
 Other than this, I'm quite happy with my work.
 My next steps are to finish the numbers and start on the interaction aspect of this problem set.

 Thursday 14/05/20: Finished making basic alphabet.
 Next steps are to modify the letters which look a bit odd (G,N,Z,3,9).
 Quite happy with where I'm at right now.
 Once i've adjusted the alphabet, my next steps is to create the interlopation function with my paramaters.

+Satuday 16/05/20: After my previous update, I wanted to complete the interlopation section and come up with some words that I wanted to display for my exhibition.
+Currently, I'm thinking of having a twitch.tv themed alphaebet with colours purple and white in the future which has twitch emotes used for the exhibition such as PogChamp which is a common emote used for when something is hype.
+I'm very happy with where I am at right now as i've pretty much finished the main things, and now onto the adjust stage.
+My final design incoporates two trianges and a rectangle to compose a slightly abstract but readable alphabet, which has been my goal since the beginning of this problem set.

 Currently using 16 parameters:
   * `triangleX1` : first x point of 1st triangle